 - Dessert for a crowd: cheesecake is such a favorite for most people, so bake this recipe in a rectangular pan (the cake will not be as tall), and then you can cut it in smaller squares and feed many more guests.
 If you do two cheesecakes you can serve dessert to 24 persons or something.
 It depends on the size of the servings.

-- Ingredients: all filling ingredients must be at room t°.
-It’s the way you ensure they all mix well without overbeating the batter.
+- Ingredients: all filling ingredients must be at room temperature.
+It’s the way you ensure they all mix well without beating the batter.
 This is so important and part of how you achieve a creamy consistency.

 - Creaminess: besides the ingredients, make sure you bake it in a medium/low oven, turn it off while the cheesecake still jiggles a lot, and leave it at least 24 hours in the fridge.
 I suggest for 2 days.
 I find the texture is superior.

-- Topping: Keep in mind the ratio of filling and berry sauce.
+- Topping: Keep in mind the ratio of filling and berry sauce if making sqaures or bars.
 This is not a very tall cake as it's baked in a rectangular pan, so too much topping will not let the filling shine.

 Keywords: baked cheesecake